Dr. Cynthia Johnston Turner

 Jonathan F. Poquette

-Jonathan Poquette is a second-year doctoral student at the University of Georgia studying conducting with Cynthia Johnston Turner.
+Jonathan Poquette is a third-year doctoral student at the University of Georgia studying conducting with Cynthia Johnston Turner.
 His responsibilities include leading various ensembles on campus, serving as a teaching assistant within the conducting classes, and helping to organize logistics within the entire band program.

 After earning his Bachelor of Music Degree in Music Education from Southern Illinois University, where he was a Presser Scholar, Poquette taught instrumental music at the middle and high school levels in Illinois and Wisconsin for four years.
 While teaching, he directed concert bands, jazz bands, marching bands, chamber ensembles, and taught private lessons for students on all instruments.

 Prior to his acceptance into the UGA music program, Poquette attended the University of Central Missouri, where he earned his Master of Arts degree in wind conducting studying with Scott Lubaroff.
 His conducting responsibilities included guest conducting the UCM Wind Ensemble, UCM Chamber Winds, UCM Symphonic Band, and UCM Symphony Orchestra.
 His teaching responsibilities included general music education course and serving as the teaching assistant for the undergraduate conducting course.

 When not studying or conducting, Jonathan enjoys spending time with his wife Kelly, experiencing the outdoors, cooking, and traveling.

 Matthew Sadowski is a third-year doctoral conducting student at the University of Georgia Hugh Hodgson School of Music.
 As a teaching assistant in the band department, Sadowski works closely with faculty and students in concert ensembles, athletic bands, and instrumental conducting courses.
 He holds a Master of Music degree in Wind Conducting from Ithaca College (2015) where he studied with Stephen Peterson and Jeffery Meyer, and a Bachelor of Music degree in Music Education from Michigan State University (2007).

 From 2008 to 2013, Sadowski directed high school band programs in Newport and Beaverton, Oregon, and Federal Way, Washington.
 During this time, he increased the size and strength of his band programs, taught Advanced Placement Music Theory, and was a founding member of the Beaverton Friends of Music advocacy organization.
 He performed on euphonium for three seasons with the Southwest Washington Wind Symphony in Camas, Washington.